xvidaf/fiit-oop/README.md

 # Zadanie Poistovna
 Filip Vida

-A Java project demonstrating the usage of OOP principles and a baisc GUI.
+A Java project demonstrating the usage of OOP principles and a basic GUI.
 #### Default Login Information
 2 predefined employees